Outcomes4Me Secures $21M in Funding Learn more >>

 Key Takeaways

-What Is BRCA Testing and Why Is It Important?
+What Is BRCA Testing and Why Should You Know About It?

 Before we get into the costs, let’s talk about what BRCA testing is and why it’s a conversation worth having with your doctor.
 Understanding your genetic makeup can be a powerful tool for managing your health, especially if you have a personal or family history of certain cancers.
 This knowledge helps you and your care team make proactive, informed decisions about your future.